ApryseSDK/pdftron-go/README.md

 <strong>Environments and versions:</strong> <br/>
 - Minimum RAM of 2GB in Linux or 4GB in Mac/Windows
-- <strong>Go </strong>1.15 <br/> Note: Ubuntu Linux 14.0.x can only use Go 1.15, as Go 1.16 or higher is no longer supported in that platform.
+- <strong>Go </strong>1.15 <br/> Note: Ubuntu Linux 14.0.x can only use Go 1.15.
 - <strong>Git</strong><br/>

 For Windows, you will need <strong>mingw-64</strong>: <br/>
 https://sourceforge.net/projects/mingw-w64/files/Toolchains%20targetting%20Win32/Personal%20Builds/mingw-builds/8.1.0/<br/>
 Click on MinGW-W64-install.exe under MinGW-W64 Online Installer and make sure to choose x86_64 architecture during installation. <br/>

+If you need GO111MODULE enabled, please see the notes at the end of this page.

 # Run PDFTron Go SDK in production
 A commercial license key is required for use in a production environment.
 Please <a href="https://www.pdftron.com/licensing/">fill out our licensing form</a> if you do not have a valid license key.